|Did someone pan this nugget from a stream using a gold pan? Nope - I picked this out of the back (roof) of a lead-zinc|

-During the 1849er gold rush in California, more than 118 million ounces of gold were found by gold prospectors.
-Many of these discoveries began with prospectors simply using tin plates.
-When they found gold in their pans, they starting looking upslope for lodes filled with gold.
+During the 1849er gold rush in California, more than 118 million ounces of gold was found by gold prospectors.
+Many of these discoveries began with prospectors simply using tin dinner plates.
+When they found gold in their pans, they starting looking up slope for lodes filled with gold.
 Those who used diligent prospecting methods often found the source of the gold.
 In those days, panning had two purposes: to search for gold and to clean a dinner plate.

 So did the 49ers find all of the gold?
 Nope, they only found the easy lodes.
 Remember, a lot of their gold came from placers and placers eroded from nearby lodes.
-It is likely the prospectors depleted many of the better placers, but they barely scratched the surface of the lodes!
-After searching for gold in Wyoming, it is apparent hundreds of gold deposits have been overlooked not only in Wyoming, but all over the US.
-We found gold all over southern Wyoming not only adjacent to Interstate-80, but even in the Laramie City landfill – all places no one had ever thought to look!
+It is likely prospectors depleted many of the better placers, but they barely scratched the surface of the lodes!
+After searching for gold in Wyoming as a research geologist for 30 years, and a consultant for many companies, it is clear hundreds of gold deposits were overlooked not only in Wyoming, but all over the world.
+I found gold all over southern Wyoming not only adjacent to Interstate-80, but even in the Laramie City landfill – all places no one had ever thought to look!

 Today, the “Golden State”, home of the “Forty-niners”, divorced its heritage and chose bankruptcy over mining.
 Not a bright thing to do, but California’s politicians have never been accused of being smart.
 Not only that, California no longer allows people to use hobby dredges to dig for gold, even though the state was built on gold mining.
-Hobby dredges are essentially harmless, but Uncle Al and his followers find if anyone makes money besides them, then this is wrong.
+Hobby dredges are essentially harmless - and in some cases, they stir up food for fish.

 teach the public how to prospect for gold, diamonds and